Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains

 In this section, we perform the construction of the harmonic approximation to the Witten Laplacian~\eqref{eq:global_harmonic_approximation_conj}, and give the proof of Theorem~\ref{thm:harm_approx}.
 The construction relies on the definition of local models for the Witten Laplacian~$H_\beta$ defined in~\eqref{eq:witten_laplacian}, and a family of approximate eigenmodes, or quasimodes, thereof.
 These quasimodes correspond in fact to exact eigenmodes of the harmonic approximation, or of a carefully chosen realization thereof, pointwise multiplied by a smooth cutoff function to localize the analysis.
 The harmonic approximation itself is obtained by considering a direct sum of local models around each critical point~$z_i$, which are quantum harmonic oscillators supplemented with appropriate Dirichlet boundary conditions, depending on the value of the limit~$\epsLimit{i} \in (-\infty,+\infty]$.

 In Section~\ref{subsec:local_oscillators}, we define formally the local models serving in the construction of the harmonic approximation, before discussing in Section~\ref{subsec:dirichlet_oscillators} their Dirichlet realization and obtaining the required properties of their spectral decomposition.
 In Section~\ref{subsec:global_harm_operator}, we define the global harmonic approximation and the associated harmonic quasimodes in Section~\ref{subsubsec:harm_quasimodes}, obtaining also crucial localization estimates.
-In Section~\ref{subsec:domain_extension}, we derive a key technical result related to the construction of an extended domain with a precise control on the shape of the boundary near critical points, and give the final proof of Theorem~\ref{thm:harm_approx} in Section~\ref{subsubsec:harm_approx_final_proof}.
+In Section~\ref{subsec:domain_extension}, we derive a key technical result related to the construction of an extended domain with a precise control on the shape of the boundary near critical points, and finally prove Theorem~\ref{thm:harm_approx} in Section~\ref{subsubsec:harm_approx_final_proof}.

 As the construction of the harmonic approximation involves many intermediate operators, we provide for the reader a summary of the notations used throughout this section in Table~\ref{tab:harm_notation} below.